opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

     SAVE varx TO file_path

-- All records of the entities in the input variable will be packaged in the output file.
+- All records of the entities in the input variable (:ref:`data table<language/eav:Data Representation>`) will be packaged in the output file.

 - The suffix of the file path decides the format of the file.
-Current supported formats:
+Currently supported formats:

     - ``.csv``: CSV file.
     - ``.parquet``: parquet file.
     - ``.parquet.gz``: gzipped parquet file.

 - It is useful to save a Kestrel variable into a file for analytics development.
-  The docker analytics interface actually does the same to prepare the input for a docker container.
+The :doc:`../source/kestrel_analytics_docker.interface` actually does the same to prepare the input for a docker container.

 Examples
 ^^^^^^^^